When the men would not listen to the women.

 It says: “And when the LORD saw that Leah was hated, he opened her womb: but Rachel was barren.”
 (Gen 29:31)

 God set an example to Jacob and blessed Leah more than her sister.
 And her sister was forced to humble herself.
 God would not have Jacob mistreat the woman God perhaps had chosen for him just because she had made herself guilty in a similar sin as the one He had forgiven Jacob of.
 When Rachel has been humbled for years and they had pleaded with God to let her have children as well, God hears their prayer and Rachel gives birth to Joseph.
-However, God does not give Rachel any more children then the bondmaids.
+However, God does not give Rachel any more children than the bondmaids.
 All three get exactly two children each while the one God does regard as the real wife of Jacob is given 6 sons.
 So Leah gets as many sons as all the three other wives combined.
 And so Rachel has to live with that.
-She is blessed no more then a bondsmaid.
+Her blessing was no more than the bondmaids.

 However, Jacob is still convinced that the one he himself had chosen is the one who will produce the child that would continue down the line to the Messiah.
 When Esau comes up against Jacob, notice what Jacob does.
 He fears Esau and their safety.
 He arranges the women.
 First the two bondswomen and their children and then Leah and her children and lastly Rachel and her son.

 “And he put the handmaids and their children foremost, and Leah and her children after, and Rachel and Joseph hindermost.”
 (Gen.33:2)